-In Summary: In 2016 I checked out 5 waterproof ponchos and I choose the Charles River Pacific as the best waterproof poncho to pack in your carry on.
+In Summary: In 2019 I again researched lightweight waterproof ponchos and I choose the Charles River Pacific as the best waterproof poncho to pack in your carry on.

-While there are more effective ponchos on the market I found the Charles River Pacific was the best travel poncho for carry on guys like me.
+While there are more effective ponchos on the market I found the Charles River was the best travel poncho for carry-on guys like me.

 It won because:

-Much of the poncho market is dominated by survivalists and military types which is a pity because they are a great item to include in your carry on packing list.
-I wish more travel companies made ponchos.
+Much of the poncho market is dominated by survivalists and military types which is a pity because they are a great item to include in your carryon packing list.
+I wish more travel companies made ponchos and there were more fashionable waterproof poncho options.

-Versatility is the key to great travel clothes and a poncho is a very useful and versatile item to have in your bag.
+Versatility is the key to great travel clothes and a hooded rain poncho is a very useful and versatile item to have in your bag.

-Read on to find out more about why ponchos are awesome and why the Charles River won the top pick award.
+Read on to find out more about why ponchos are awesome how to find the one you should buy.

-Smart carry on travelers are always trying to shave weight off their bag and a waterproof rain poncho is one way to do that.
+Smart travelers are always trying to shave weight off their bag and a waterproof rain poncho is one way to do that.

-A sweater + rain proof poncho is more versatile than a bulky rain jacket because you can wear the sweater or the poncho separately.
+A sweater + rainproof poncho is more versatile than a bulky rain jacket because you can wear your sweater or your poncho separately.

-Versatility and layers are the key to reducing the weight of your bag.
+Versatility and layers are the keys to reducing the weight of your bag.

 I like ponchos even compared to sleeved lightweight windbreakers (or cagoules as the British call them) because a poncho is easy to get on in a hurry.